Weight Management: Healthy Eating

-A gram of fat has almost twice the calories of a gram of protein or carbohydrates.
-Try to balance your food choices so that 20% to 35% of your calories comes from total fat.
+A gram of fat has almost 2.5 times the calories of a gram of protein or carbohydrates.
+Try to balance your food choices so that only 20% to 35% of your calories comes from total fat.
 This means an average of 2½ to 3½ grams of fat for each 100 calories you eat.

 High-fiber foods are digested more slowly than low-fiber foods, so you feel full longer.
 Try to get 31 grams of fiber each day for a 2000 calorie diet.
 Foods high in fiber include:

 Vegetables and fruits

 Legumes (beans) and peas

 As you begin to eat more fiber, be sure to drink plenty of water to keep your digestive system working smoothly.

 Don’t skip meals.
 This often leads to overeating later on.
 It’s best to spread your eating throughout the day.

 Eat a variety of foods, not just a few favorites.